 Unfortunately when you compare features and benefits, both tools are good but SmarterQeue blows Meet Edgar out of the water when it comes to price and additional features.

-Edgar is $79 per month, yet SmarterQueue is only 19.99 per month (for 4 social media accounts) – which is enough for most small businesses.
+Edgar is back down to $49 per month, yet SmarterQueue is as low as $16.99 USD per month (for 4 social media accounts) – which is enough for most small businesses.

 Grab Your Free 30 Day Trial (On Me!)

 I’ve partnered with the team at SmarterQueue to offer you an extended 30 day free trial (and you don’t need to enter your credit card details to do so).